JoelvanIngen/MinProg-AH/README.md

 Process finished with exit code 0
 ```

 Once this is run, the user will be able to find a plot of the protein in the `./experiments/output` folder.
+This particular sequence and configuration yields the following protein:

 <div align="center">
 <figure>